Artwork by Ira Joel Haber

 The cards were dealt, and silence buzzed in the air like the smell of lightning at the top of a mountain.

 They were there, the old men say, for two days and two nights.
 Ortiz had been a gambler all his life, had walked the kingdom north and south, east and west, knew every trick there was.
 He fought like a lion, like a tiger, like a shark.
 Rugera dealt with sure hands, narrowed his eyes to a slit when watching the others at the table, sliced the air with a smile making the men around the table take a step back.
 There were ten long sharp knives in the room, ready to be unsheathed at the slightest sign of cheating, the slightest word from Ortiz, but they remained hidden and quiet.

 At the end of the two days, Rugera stood up from the table.
 He had everything.
 The gold, the silver, titles to the best plots of land in Segovia.

 "I want to trade something," he said.

 "There is nothing left to trade," said Ortiz, his shoulders low.
 "You have ruined us.
 Go away, stranger."

 "I want this woman," Rugera said, pointing to the innkeeper's daughter.
 "And you can have everything back."

 The old men are quiet about what happened afterwards.
-All that is known is that no one named Rugera owns any land or any building in Segovia.
-And that the innkeeper, now white-haired, passes his days on a chair in front of the inn, watching the aqueduct at sunset, quietly mouthing some words until he falls asleep.
+All that is known is no one named Rugera owns any land or any building in Segovia.
+And the innkeeper, now white-haired, passes his days on a chair in front of the inn, watching the aqueduct at sunset, quietly mouthing some words until he falls asleep.